mongodb/docs-cluster-to-cluster-sync/source/includes/opts/loadLevel.rst

 *Default*: ``3``

-Sets the cluster workload level used for data synchronization between the source and destination clusters:
+Sets the cluster workload level used for synchronizing data between the source and destination clusters:

 - ``4`` (highest setting) maximizes cluster workload and synchronizes data the fastest.